TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 ## I got an error on my GitHub GDS action.

-This is to be expected during the early phases of TinyTapeout.
-I’m hoping to have one config file that will handle all the designs, but we may need to make some tweaks.
-The best way to let me know is to [open an issue on the template repository with a link to your wokwi design](https://github.com/tinytapeout/tt02-submission-template/issues/new?assignees=mattvenn&labels=&template=bug_report.md&title=) and I’ll get back to you.
+The best way to let me know is to [open an issue on the template repository with a link to your wokwi design](https://github.com/tinytapeout/tt03-submission-template/issues/new?assignees=mattvenn&labels=&template=bug_report.md&title=) and I’ll get back to you.

 ## I got an error on my GitHub Documentation action.